DANDE (Drag and Atmospheric Neutral Density Explorer)

 The detector is of the type MCP (Microchannel Plate) which amplifies charged particle impacts by setting

 off a cascade of electrons across the plate.
 The achieved gain in the charge value is approximately 3 x 107.
 Anodes behind the MCP detect the electron shower and electronics connected to each anode record these pulses at different values of energy selection.
-The WTS instrument fits inside a volume of 10 cm x 10 cm x 7.5 cm and has a mass of 1.6 kg. - Although the instrument design and development was done by the UCB student team, NASA/GSFC (Fred Herrero) provided valuable mentoring assistance in the WTS project.
+The WTS instrument fits inside a volume of 0.1 m x 0.11 m x 0.075 m and has a mass of 1.6 kg. - Although the instrument design and development was done by the UCB student team, NASA/GSFC (Fred Herrero) provided valuable mentoring assistance in the WTS project.

 Figure 9 describes the motion of a molecule through the WTS instrument and the corresponding sequence of the measurement process is described below.

 2) Neutral particle is ionized inside of a field free of electron bombardment

 3) Neutral particle enters the energy selector (SDEA) and undergoes acceleration toward the exit slit

 4) Once outside of the selector, the particle is accelerated abruptly by a -3 kV potential toward the MCP detector

 5) The impact on the MCP causes a cascade of electrons to travel toward one of the anodes which measures the impact (which anode is triggered depends on the angle at which the neutral particle entered the collimator).